 if you do use an RFP, pick the consultant who you think is the best match for your organization, check their references, and then try to negotiate a fee that is within your budget.
 You do not have to take the lowest bid.

 Hiring a consultant without a RFP

 When possible, it is best to engage a consultant based on an in-depth discussion.
 Rather than issuing a RFP, ask several consultants who have worked on similar problems with similar organizations for some background information on themselves and for a meeting.
-You will need to provide the consultant with general information about your organization and its history as well as information about the specific issue you want to address.
+This can be a structured request for qualifications (RFQ) or just a conversation with several consultants that seem to have the necessary background.
+You will need to provide the consultant with general information about your organization as well as information about the specific issue you want to address.
 Let them know that you are talking to other people and are interested in their approach to the project.
-You can specify that any information you provide is confidential.
+You can specify that any information exchanged is confidential.

 It is very important that the consultant is a good fit for your organization.
 In the interview, the consultant will often ask questions in an effort to understand the organization and clarify the issues to be addressed.
 Observe the questions they ask and the conclusions they seem to draw from the conversation.